 Atrial flutter (AFL) is the second most common heart arrhythmia and is similar to Atrial Fibrillation (AF) in that ALF can cause a rapid heartbeat.
-AFL can also result in symptoms similar to AF, but unlike AF where the electrical pattern is irregular and chaotic, AFL is characterised by an organised abnormal circuit within the right side of the atria.
+AFL can also result in symptoms similar to AF, but unlike AF where the electrical stimuli are irregular and chaotic, AFL is characterised by an organised abnormal circuit within the right side of the atria.

-Many of these organised electrical signals are then conducted to the ventricles, which contract in turn to cause the fast heartbeat.
-This may result in a rapid but often regular heart rate, albeit at faster heart rates, often > 150 bpm.1
+Many of these organised electrical signals are then conducted to the ventricles, which in turn cause the rapid heartbeat.
+This can result in heart rates of greater than 150 bpm.1

 Age is suspected to be one of the most significant risk factors.
-Atrial flutter can be seen in patients over the age of 50; however, this condition can occur in other ages as well.
+Atrial flutter is most commonly seen in patients over the age of 50; however, this condition can be found in patients of all ages.
 The presence of other medical conditions can increase the risk of AFL:

 Patients with Atrial Flutter can present with many similarities to those with Atrial Fibrillation (AF), such as: